FILCAT/ribs/README.md

 ```
 ./kuri init

+# By default a new wallet will be generated.
+# Send Filecoin funds or DataCap before the next
+# starting the node daemon.

 ./kuri daemon
 ```

-// todo note how to setup wallet

-* Use the node, like any Kube node!
+* Use the node, like any Kubo node!

 ```
 ./kuri add README.md